FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Deactivating an application

 To deactivate an application, we'll use the `deactivateApplication` method and provide the ID of the application as its parameter.
-This disables the application, but does not delete all the data.
+This disables the application but does not delete all the data.
 You might do this if you need to disable logins for all users due for system maintenance.

 Here is the code: